tobiasbuhrer/tobiasb/web/modules/contrib/imagemagick/README.md

       enabled: true
       weight: 0
       exclude_extensions: jpe, jpg
+    PDF:
+      mime_type: application/pdf
+      enabled: true
+      weight: 0
+      # Limit identification to just the first 5 pages by default.
+      identify_frames: '[0-4]'
+      # Limit all conversions to just the first page by default.
+      convert_frames: '[0]'
   ```
   The 'internal' format should be entered with no spaces in front, and with a
   trailing colon.
 For each format there are more variables that can be